aisingapore/TagUI/README.md

 Tip - for Windows, use Task Scheduler instead (search schedule from Start Menu)

 ### CHROME EXTENSION
 Download from [Chrome Web Store](https://chrome.google.com/webstore/detail/tagui-web-automation/egdllmehgfgjebhlkjmcnhiocfcidnjk/) to use TagUI Chrome web browser extension for recording automation flows.
 TagUI Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
-To start recording your automation flows, simply click TagUI icon on your Chrome toolbar.
+To start recording automation flows, click TagUI icon on your Chrome toolbar.
 Right-click for shortcuts to various TagUI steps, such as capturing webpage or element screenshot.
-The recording is not 100% foolproof.
-It is meant to simplify flow creation with some edits, instead of having to type everything manually.
+The recording is not foolproof.
+It is meant to simplify flow creation with some edits, instead of typing everything manually.

 ### VISUAL AUTOMATION
 TagUI has built-in integration with [Sikuli (base on OpenCV)](http://sikulix.com) to allow identifying web elements and desktop user interface elements for interaction.
 Steps that support visual automation are tap / click, hover / move, type / enter, select / choose.
 Simply specify an image filename (.png or .bmp format) of what to look for visually, in place of the element identifier, to use visual automation alongside your usual automation steps.
-Powerful stuff - hybrid automation.
+Powerful stuff.

 Sikuli is excluded from TagUI packaged installation due to complex dependencies that are handled by its installer.
 [Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1).
 Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
 A screen (real or Xvfb) is needed for visual automation.